Credit cards

 A representative APR allows you to compare different borrowing costs between lenders, and gives you an estimate of what annual percentage rate you could receive.

-Also please note, if you’re not sure what your personal APR is, you may not find this out until after you’ve applied for a credit card, which could affect your credit rating.
+If you’re not sure what your personal APR is, you may not find this out until after you’ve applied for a credit card, which could affect your credit rating.

 Some credit cards have higher or lower APRs because they’re designed for specific uses.
 And sometimes, credit cards with higher APRs come with benefits such as cashback or loyalty points.
 In this case, you’d have to work out whether having the benefits of a reward card is worth the higher APR.